hbp-unibi/cypress/README.md

 }
 ```

-This one-line example creates a network consisting of one spike source array and a
+This example creates a network consisting of one spike source array and a
 population of four linear integrate and fire neurons with conductance based synapses,
 uploads the program to the NMPI and prints the results on the standard output.